- Sustainability A-Z

 WM Supply Chain team has developed a Sustainable Supplier Partnership Playbook to direct conversations with suppliers and maximize the opportunity to identify and implement new projects.
 A key component to this Playbook is the supplier sustainability questionnaire which will allow our suppliers to document their sustainability programs and have ongoing dialogue on joint sustainability activities.

 The Supply Chain team has also initiated sustainability projects as a required individual goal in the WM annual goal planning process.
 To be considered a Project, an initiative must have a proven environmental or social benefit, such as material reduction, use of recycled content materials or GHG emissions avoidance.
-Our goal documentation template has been updated to include supplier diversity projects and carbon footprint avoidance opportunity projects.
-This template is reviewed by the entire Supply Chain team throughout the year.
 Each of the sustainability projects that the Supply Chain team manages is put into a sustainability project Management Tool that converts the environmental avoidance into a useful metric utilizing the EPA’s Waste Reduction Model (WARM) calculations to capture environmental impacts.
-This tool will be the core supply chain sustainability reporting tool, allowing us to systematically and consistently demonstrate our contribution to the overall ESG program.
+This tool is the core supply chain sustainability reporting tool, allowing us to systematically and consistently demonstrate our contribution to the overall sustainability program.

 Other departments within WM and local operational locations play a vital role in ensuring our ESG goals are met.
 The Supply Chain team aligns our processes and procedures to the operational needs for services.
 We rely heavily on daily interactions with our business partners to provide feedback through our collaborative supplier vetting process.
-For example, our real estate department is establishing minimum requirements for new builds, which include requirements for recycled and energy-efficient materials in its capital construction projects and working closely with them to identify suppliers for controlled lighting and HVAC, occupancy sensors, recycled-content carpet and furniture, and low-emitting paints and adhesives.
+Collaboration with the Corporate Sustainability team is an ongoing internal communication focus, which allows us to continuously improve our reporting to external parties.

 Supplier Diversity

-It is WM’s privilege, policy and practice to proactively seek diverse suppliers.
-Through our supplier diversity program, we build relationships with businesses that are at least 51% owned by minorities, women and service-disabled veterans capable of providing commodities and services at competitive prices.
-By engaging and developing diverse value-added suppliers, we create a sustainable competitive advantage and build a supplier base that reflects our diverse customer base.
+WM partners with qualified suppliers to make a difference in the lives of the communities we serve.
+Empowerment and Inclusion in supplier diversity is at the core of our procurement practices.
+Through our supplier diversity program, we look to build relationships with businesses that are at least 51% owned by minorities, women, veterans, service-disabled veterans or members of the LGTBQ community, whose businesses are capable of providing commodities and innovative services to WM at competitive prices.
+By engaging and developing diverse value-added suppliers, we create a sustainable competitive advantage and build a supplier base that reflects WM’s values and commitments.

-To help us identify diversity suppliers, we have activated the diversity module from our supply chain operating system, COUPA, which has a best-in-class Supplier Diversity suite, which allows WM to leverage Coupa’s extensive database to scrub, clean and verify WM’s 35,000+ supplier database against Coupa’s 120+ industry data sources, highlighted by the following groups: Women’s Business Enterprise Network Council (WBENC), National Minority Supplier Development Council (NMSDC), Small Business Enterprise (SBE), Lesbian, Gay, Bi-sexual, Transgender and Queer (LGBTQ) and Veteran Owned Businesses; Service-Disabled Veteran-owned Small Businesses (VBE/SDVQSB).
+To help us identify diverse suppliers, we leverage the diversity module from our supply chain operating system, COUPA, which has a best-in-class Supplier Diversity suite.
+This allows WM to leverage Coupa’s extensive database to scrub, clean and verify WM’s 35,000+ supplier base against Coupa’s 120+ industry data sources, highlighted by the following groups: Women’s Business Enterprise Network Council (WBENC), National Minority Supplier Development Council (NMSDC), Small Business Enterprise (SBE), National LGBT Chamber of Commerce (NGLCC) and Veteran-Owned Businesses/ Service-Disabled Veteran-owned Small Businesses (VBE/SDVQSB).

-WM, in accordance with our business values and ESG strategies, strives to conduct business with all suppliers in an environment that demonstrates mutual trust, fairness, integrity and inclusion of different perspectives.
-As a critical review, we have added supplier diversity to our project review documentation that is evaluated throughout the year during category reviews and is a requirement on all supply chain members’ yearly goals.
+WM, in accordance with our business values and sustainability strategies, strives to conduct business with all suppliers in an environment that demonstrates mutual trust, fairness, integrity and inclusion of different perspectives.
+As a critical strategy, we have added supplier diversity to our project review documentation that is evaluated throughout the year during category reviews and is a requirement on all supply chain members’ yearly goals.